Natural Indigo Powder, US Grown

 Many indigo powders on the market are sold as natural products yet have an artificial make-up.
 In the newest DVD, Natural Dye Workshop IV: Beyond Mordants, Michel Garcia tests multiple indigo powders to investigate the authenticity of the sources.
 This inspired Yoshiko to seek this source out, leading her to Stony Creek Colors in Tennessee.

-The indigo powder in this kit comes from a US farm, grown and produced in Tennessee.
-Extracted from Indigofera tinctoria and Persicaria tinctoria plant varieties, the powder has approximate 25-40% indigo content with 13% indigotin and 2-4% indirubin when made into a paste.
+This indigo powder comes from a US farm, grown and produced in Tennessee.
+Extracted from Indigofera tinctoria and Persicaria tinctoria plant varieties, the powder has approximate 25% indigo content with 13% indigotin and 2-4% indirubin when made into a paste.
 A fast blue-red dye for dying lovely blues on cotton, silk, wool and other fabrics.

 All sales are final.
 No returns or refunds.